 About Bill Schindler

-Dr. Bill Schindler is an experimental archaeologist, chef, and author with a mission: to reconnect people with real, nourishing food by reviving ancient eating practices.
-His work spans continents, centuries, and cultures—pulling together the wisdom of our ancestors and making it accessible for today’s world.
+Dr. Bill Schindler is an experimental archaeologist, chef, husband, father, and author with a mission: to reconnect people with real, nourishing food by reviving and reimagining ancestral eating practices.
+His work spans continents, cultures, and deep time - bringing together the wisdom of our ancestors and translating it into practical solutions for the modern world.

 Man smiling outdoors in casual gray T-shirt